Anchal-Mishra/DSA-Learning/Readme.md

 Code1.
 WAP to calculate total and average of three numbers.
+Code2.
+Convert C to F.
+Code3.
+Swap two number without using third variable.
 Code4.
 WAP to calculate sum of each digit of a 4 digit number also display number in reverse order.
 Code5.
 WAP to display notes of 100 , notes of 50, notes of 10 , notes of 1 of a 4 digit amount.
 Code6.
 WAP to calculate sum of first and last digit of a 4 digit number.